fusonic/amazon-dash-buttons/files/opt/dash-button/scripts/providers/README.md

 ```

-Note: If an Argument is listet in `providerConfig` and in `buttons.providerConfig` the Argument from `buttons.providerConfig` will override the other.
+Note: If an Argument is listed in `providerConfig` and in `buttons.providerConfig` the Argument from `buttons.providerConfig` will override the other.